laiker96/fastq_to_bam/README.md

 git clone https://github.com/laiker96/fastq_to_bam
 cd fastq_to_bam
 ```
-Then add the directory to your PATH
+Then add the directory to your PATH environment variable

 ## How to run